jdiopen/jdiopen.github.io/README.md

 Follow us on [Twitter](https://twitter.com/JDI_Open) for event updates and open science content!

 ### Next session (All: Mondays 1-2 PM in the teaching room)
-- **29/10/18 How-to: preregistrations.** The goal of this session is to show you how pre-registration of a study and analysis helps to make research reproducible and (important for everyone), if done well, efficiently structures your research process.
-We will introduce an example of a pre-registration template and walk you through the steps to complete it.
-Please check out readings for this session [here](https://osf.io/2dxu5/) and [here](https://www.sciencedirect.com/science/article/pii/S0022103116301925).

 ### Upcoming sessions
 - **12/11/18 Open Science for your career**